vieo-ai/simeon/src/exports/README.md

 "extensionDependencies": ["RooVeterinaryInc.simeon"]
 ```

-For detailed information on the available methods and their usage, refer to the `roo-code.d.ts` file.
+For detailed information on the available methods and their usage, refer to the `simeon.d.ts` file.